About Us

 MARK-IT Trail

-The MARK-IT Trail will be the next stage of our ongoing joint Market Art Project with Transported Art to bring artworks into the town centre recalling the towns past as a market for all forms of livestock and produce.
+The MARK-IT Trail is the next stage of our ongoing joint Market Art Project with Transported Art to bring artworks into the town centre recalling the towns past as a market for all forms of livestock and produce.

 Spalding Town Council